nymtech/nym/documentation/docs/src/introduction.md

 If you are new to Nym and want to learn about the mixnet, how to integrate with the network, developer tutorials and quickstart guides, check out the [Developer Portal](https://nymtech.net/developers/).

-If you are looking for information on grants and beta-release Nym apps, check out the [Shipyard](https://shipyard.nymtech.net) site.

 ## Popular pages
 **Network Architecture:**
 * [Network Overview](./architecture/network-overview.md)